DilanRocco/Interlude/README.md

 Anshel, Jeffrey.
 Visual Ergonomics Handbook.
 CRC Press, Taylor &amp; Francis Group, 2019.<br />
 Book Link: routledge.com/Visual-Ergonomics-Handbook/Anshel/p/book/9780367392611

-# What does the app Downtime Aim to Do?
+# What does the app Interlude Aim to Do?

 Every twenty minutes the user is guided to take a break from whatever task they are doing by displaying an overlay across their entire screen.